Cricket in Ireland: Irish Senior Cup

 Since 1982, Cricket Ireland has organised the 50-over Irish Senior Cup on an all-Ireland basis.
-The competition has held a similar format since its inception – featuring 32 teams; ten clubs from each of Leinster, the North and North West, and two from Munster, producing a five-round knockout.
+The competition has held a similar format since its inception – featuring 32 teams: ten clubs from each of Leinster, the North and North West, and two from Munster, producing a five-round knockout.
 At times entries have exceeded 32 teams, requiring the need for preliminary games.

 Waringstown are the most successful team in the competition's history win six titles.
 CIYMS are the current holders, they beat Lisburn in the 2022 final.

 All-Ireland T20 Cup

 The All-Ireland T20 Cup is the national club T20 competition in Ireland - bringing together the best T20 teams in club cricket across the provinces.

-The men's competition began in 2017, and features the winner of each of the four Provincial Unions’ T20 club competition playing off in four team knockout format.
+The men's competition began in 2017 and features the winner of each of the four Provincial Unions' T20 club competition playing off in four team knockout format.
 The semi-finals and the final are played on the same day.
 CIYMS are the current holders of the Cup having beaten Cork Harlequins in the 2022 final.

-The women's tournament began in 2021, and features a preliminary final between the winner of the NCU's and NWCU's T20 club competition to play in the final against the winner of Leinster's T20 club competition.
+The women's tournament began in 2021 and features a preliminary final between the winner of the NCU's and NWCU's T20 club competition to play in the final against the winner of Leinster's T20 club competition.
 Merrion beat CIYMS in the 2022 final and are the current holders of the Cup.

 Trans-national

-In 2019, Cricket Ireland, Cricket Scotland and the Royal Dutch Cricket Association announced the creation of a Twenty20 league competition, the Euro T20 Slam, involving two new city based franchises per nation.
-In April of that year it was confirmed that the as yet unnamed Irish franchises would be based in Dublin and Belfast.
+In 2019, Cricket Ireland, Cricket Scotland and the Royal Dutch Cricket Association announced the creation of a Twenty20 league competition, the Euro T20 Slam, involving two new city-based franchises per nation.
+In April of that year, it was confirmed that the as yet unnamed Irish franchises would be based in Dublin and Belfast.

 The first season of the Twenty20 franchise-based league was scheduled to start in August 2019 but was postponed due to unforeseen reasons.
 Cricket Ireland again announced postponement of the competition in 2021.

 International cricket grounds

 There are four international cricket venues in Ireland that have been approved by the International Cricket Council to host international cricket.

 Cricket Ireland is also committed to the creation of a fifth international ground in Abbotstown, West Dublin.
-In January 2023, Cricket Ireland were given the go ahead by Minister for Sport Catherine Martin to proceed with development in Abbotstown on the Sport Ireland campus.
+In January 2023, Cricket Ireland was given the go ahead by Minister for Sport Catherine Martin to proceed with development in Abbotstown on the Sport Ireland campus.
 CEO Warren Deutrom said he expected work on pitches to begin in 2023 in order to be ready to co-host the 2030 T20 World Cup alongside England and Scotland.

 There is currently no international ground in either of the Munster or Connacht Cricket Union areas.